Nancy Morton: Trial details

 Morton was represented pro bono by Ward Chipman and Samuel Denny Street.
 Chipman sought advice from Sampson Salter Blowers, who had fought to abolish slavery in Nova Scotia alongside Thomas Andrew Lumisden Strange.
 Blowers suggested to Chipman that "a formal adjudication on the legality of slavery was best avoided in favor of a series of flanking movements."

-Jones was represented by five lawyers: Attorney-General Jonathan Bliss, John Murray Bliss, Thomas Wetmore, William Botsford and Charles J. Peters.
+Jones was represented by five lawyers: Attorney General Jonathan Bliss, John Murray Bliss, Thomas Wetmore, William Botsford and Charles J. Peters.

 There were four judges overseeing the case: Chief Justice George Duncan Ludlow, Judge Joshua Upham, Judge Isaac Allen and Judge John Saunders.
 Judges Allen and Saunders sought to grant Morton freedom from enslavement, while Chief Justice Ludlow and Judge Upham sided with Jones.
 Judges Allen and Upham were both slave owners.

 In a document from 1898 outlining the events of the trial, I. Allen Jack states that Stair Agnew initiated a fight in the courtroom over the arguments being made:Stair Agnew, at all events, with or without a cause, was do deeply offended with what was said that he seems to have fairly thirsted for blood.
 He first sent a challenge by John Murray Bliss, one of his counsel, to Judge Allen, and when it was, with the truest courage, declined, invited Mr. Street, who was associate counsel with Mr. Chipman, to meet him in mortal combat.
 The latter accepted, and he and Mr. Agnew fought, but without fatal result.
-They and their seconds were indicted, but the case never came to trial, the proceedings being quashed for some irregularity.Morton's lawyer Samuel Denny Street attempted to strike Jones' lawyer John Murray Bliss during the trial.
+They and their seconds were indicted, but the case never came to trial, the proceedings being quashed for some irregularity.Morton's lawyer, Samuel Denny Street, attempted to strike Jones' lawyer John Murray Bliss during the trial.

 Chipman argued that slavery was not binding in New Brunswick or Nova Scotia to aid Morton's case, which he later admitted was inaccurate.
 In a letter to Blowers after the trial, he was grateful that no one had presented the Nova Scotian Act of 1762 for the Regulation of Servants and Slaves, writing: "In searching your laws...
 I found this clause, but carefully avoided mentioning it."
 The trial ended in February 1800.
 On July 18, 1800, a writ was sent to Caleb Jones confirming that "you have the body of Ann otherwise called Nancy a black woman detained in your custody."

-Morton's case may have been instrumental in turning the public opinion against slavery, which was abolished in Canada in 1834.
+Morton's case may have been instrumental in turning public opinion against slavery, which was abolished in Canada in 1834.